-Crash for Cash costs around £340m a year in the UK and almost 70,000 personal injury claims a year are thought to be linked to Crash for Cash scams.
-They cost car drivers around £44 extra per year on their insurance premium.
+Crash for Cash costs around £340m a year in the UK and almost 70,000 personal injury claims a year are thought linked to Crash for Cash scams.
+It’s thought they cost car drivers around £44 extra per year on their insurance premium.

 Insurance fraud is a real crime, with victims.
 As well as the thousands of people injured by deliberate collisions, the financial costs are borne by all consumers.
 There is no such thing as a victimless crime, says the Association of British Insurers.

 Types of ‘crash for cash scam

 The IFB identifies three main types of Crash for Cash scam.